Smallmouth bass seems to be the best fish for the waters and are most abundant around the islands.

-Limited to near town beach area or off the Castle Rock Trail on the north side.
+Shoreline fishing is limited to near town beach area or off the Castle Rock Trail on the north side.
 On the north side would require a hike of around 1-mile to a limited access corridor.
 Shore fishing is not the best of options.

 Car-top boat access near the town beach is the only access point to launch a canoe or kayak.
 To launch a motor boat there is a private marina but fees will be required to launch.
 Fishing from a boat is really the only good option.
 If you are in search of rainbow trout you will need to be near the outlet by Eagle Lake or near the inlets of the small streams and brooks where the water is cooler.